AXOOM/docker-volume-simple/README.md

 $ docker plugin install --alias global docker.axoom.cloud/docker-volume-simple ROOT=/mnt/volumes/ SCOPE=global
 ```

 `/mnt/volumes/` is the directory in the host filesystem to store volumes in.
+Only subdirectories of `/mnt` are allowed.
 `SCOPE=global` tells Docker that the underlying storage is shared between all nodes in the cluster .

 ### 2. Create a volume